Andrew Harris (Canadian football): 2020

-Harris did not play in 2020 as the 2020 CFL season was cancelled.
+2021

 On January 15, 2021, it was announced that Harris had signed a one-year contract extension with the Blue Bombers.
 Harris missed the first three games of the season with a calf injury.
 He played in six games in the middle of the regular season, carrying the ball 116 times for 623 yards with three touchdowns.
-On October 22, 2021 the Bombers announced that they had placed Harris on the six-game injured list because of a knee injury he suffered when he scored a touchdown against the Edmonton Eskimos.
+On October 22, 2021 the Bombers announced that they had placed Harris on the six-game injured list because of a knee injury he suffered when he scored a touchdown against the Edmonton Elks.
 Harris would not play for the rest of season until the 2021 Western Division Finals.
-In the West Division Finals, Harris carried the team to their second consecutive Grey Cup as he had 136 yards rushing and a TD as the Bombers ended the Roughriders year for the third consecutive season.
-He became a free agent upon the expiry of his contract on February 8, 2022.
+In the West Division Finals, Harris carried the team to their second consecutive Grey Cup appearance as he had 136 yards rushing and a TD as the Bombers ended the Roughriders year for the third consecutive season.
+The Blue Bombers would once again defeat Hamilton in the Grey Cup, this time in Hamilton's home stadium, 33-25 in overtime.

+Harris became a free agent upon the expiry of his contract on February 8, 2022.